bahrus/templ-mount/README.md

 ## Preemptive downloading, lazy loading into the DOM tree

-If, in the same ShadowDOM realm as a templ-mount instance (including the realm outside any Shadow DOM), any tag is found with pseudo attribute imp-key, templ-mount waits for that tag to become visible, and when it does, it searches for a template with "as" attribute matching the value of imp-key in the same ShadowDOM realm, and "imports" the template into the ShadowDOM of the tag.
+If, in the same ShadowDOM realm as a templ-mount instance (including the realm outside any Shadow DOM), any tag is found with attribute imp-key, templ-mount waits for that tag to become visible, and when it does, it searches for a template with "as" attribute matching the value of imp-key in the same ShadowDOM realm, and "imports" the template into the ShadowDOM of the tag.
 The original light children of the tag, if they specify slot attributes, will become slotted into the ShadowDOM.

 ```html
 <templ-mount></templ-mount>